 above: The likely route you will travel to return to Tagbilaran

 The next best option to get back to Tagbilaran from Alona Beach is a trike.
 Any of the drivers along the main road will be glad to make a “special trip”.
-Some tikes are even labeled with a sign saying exactly that, it just means “For Hire”.
+Some tikes are even labeled with a sign saying exactly that, this is just the local colloquialism that means “For Hire”.

-That also means that they wont pick anyone else up so it speeds the trip up for sure.
-This ride will cost you anywhere from 2-300 Pesos and should take 25 minutes or so.
+That also means that they won’t pick anyone else for the private hire, so it speeds the trip up for sure.
+This ride will cost you anywhere from 200 - 300 Pesos and should take 25 minutes or so.

-Now, keep in mind, this is a tricycle so large groups, with multiple bags could add up quickly if you cant pack everyone into one fare.
+Now, keep in mind, this is a tricycle, so large groups with multiple bags could raise the costs quickly if you cannot pack everyone in your party into one fare.

 The last option to get back to Tagbilaran from Alona Beach is a little bit trickier, but it is certainly worth the effort, and also requires a little bit of luck.

 Vans leaving the jetty port and dropping tourists off at their hotels in Alona Beach still have to get back to Tagbilaran, and they rather not go back empty handed.
 Most would be willing to take you back for 200 Pesos, even if you have a group of people.
 It depends on your negotiation skills.

 This is one case where you definitely have the advantage, the van drivers would much rather take very little money from you than none at all!